GigaSpaces-ProfessionalServices/xap-persist-training/xap-persist-training-lab8-sc-evolution/README.md

 4. Deploy v1-service, v1-mirror, feeder using the ops manager - see Person structure (for spaces add pu property: pu.dynamic-partitioning=true for repartitioning)
 5. Deploy v2-service, v2-mirror.
 6. Undeploy v1-mirror & deploy v1-temporary-mirror
 7. Load data from db1 to v2 space by deploying stateless pu v2-load-v1-db
-8. Have a look at v2 number of Persons & its structure
+8. Have a look at v2 number of Persons & its structure - You should see different structure and different number of objects
 9. Undeploy v1-mirror & deploy v1-final-mirror
-10. Have a look at number of persons in both V1-service & V2-Service
+10. Have a look at number of persons in both V1-service & V2-Service both should have similar number of objects.

 Good Luck